jack182/CRF-Spark/README.md

 * Linear-chain (first-order Markov) CRF
 * Test can run both in parallel and in serial

+## Applications
+[A web-based application](https://github.com/gkq/Web-CRF) of this package to Chinese POS Tagging.

 ## Example

 ### Scala API